Customer support and inbox coverage

 Plan-based outsourced support

 Compelling when the main goal is the lowest visible starting price for assistant capacity and the team can accept a lighter service layer.
+The buyer should test whether the saved rate is worth any added process cleanup.

 MyOutDesk